Home / Mis-sold Pensions / SIPP Claims / Mis-Sold Pension Investments / The Ultimate Ethical Forestry Pension Claims Guide

 To compound matters, the Serious Fraud Office opened investigations into the group in 2016, with the Proceeds of Crime and International Assistance Department opening a confiscation investigation too.
 The announcement came after dawn raids and several properties linked to Ethical Forestry and its staff.

-Ethical Forestry Related Claims
+Ethical Forestry Compensation FAQs

-Is there an Ethical Forestry Investor’s forum?
+Is There An Ethical Forestry Investor’s Forum?

 Like with many failed or concerning investments, there have been several Ethical Forestry investor forums run by different parties since trouble began back in 2015.